1. eSpatial Academy

 There are 5 icons in the control panel based around saving, managing, sharing, and exporting your map.
 Each one will be briefly explained below.

-5 icon control Panel5 icon control Panel - Save Icon - The save icon allows you to save your maps, save a copy of your maps, create a new map, open a previously created map from within the workspace, move your map to another workspace, and discard any changes you have made since your last save.
+5 icon control Panel - Save Icon - The save icon allows you to save your maps, save a copy of your maps, create a new map, open a previously created map from within the workspace, move your map to another workspace, and discard any changes you have made since your last save.
 The Orange Warning Icon will appear when there are unsaved changed to your map.
 Each function of the Save button will be broken down in more detail in Module 6.

 5 icon control Panel - Open Icon - Clicking on the open icon allows you to open any map that has been created in the current workspace.